Creating a Video-Wall with Yodeck

 Here is the difference visually:Bezel Compensation Effect

-It is totally up to you to decide how you want the content to appear.
-Yodeck provides you the flexibility to do both.
+You decide how you want the content to appear, and Yodeck gives you the flexibility to do both.

 F. Matrix Setups (NxN), Without Bezels